Voidlesh/Voidlesh/README.md

 ## I'm Void, a Hobby Developer.

 - I love coding Discord Bots, I also love helping!
-So if you have a question, DM me: `Voidleshᵈᵉᵛ#0147`
+So if you have a question, DM me: `voidlesh`

 - I'm currently working on a [**Multi Function Discord Bot**](https://discord.com/oauth2/authorize?client_id=878349344737222696&permissions=8&scope=bot) and a [**Discord Bot List!**](https://discordbotlist.devfrozen.repl.co)